/blog/What is Dithering?

 Why I love this stuff

-As a designer, I'm constantly thinking about how constraints shape creativity.
-Dithering is the perfect example.
+I think a lot about how constraints shape what you make.
+Dithering is a good example.

 When you can only use a handful of colors, every pixel matters.
 There's no hiding behind gradients or blur.
-The algorithm has to make decisions, and those decisions create texture and character.
-It's honestly closer to printmaking than to typical digital art.
+The algorithm has to make decisions, and those decisions create texture.
+It's honestly closer to printmaking than typical digital art.

-There's something satisfying about watching a complex photograph reduce down to patterns of dots.
-All that information compressed into the simplest possible form, yet still recognizable.
+Watching a complex photograph reduce down to patterns of dots is weirdly satisfying.
+All that information compressed into something so simple, but still recognizable.

 Try it yourself

 The best way to understand dithering is to play with it.
-Here are some starting points:
+Here are a few starting points:

 Try it out